buchifadev/dacade-celo-tutorial/README.md

     }
   }
 ```
 We then created our first function and name it `connectWallet`.
-This function will be responsible for connecting our react application to the celo blockchain using the Celo Extension wallet installed in our browser.
-It also uses the Web3 library to make this connection possible.
-After everything is done, it saves them into the `kit` and `address` variable using their respective setter function which are `serKit` and `setAddress`.
+This function will connect our react application to the Celo blockchain using the Celo Extension wallet installed in our browser.
+It utilizes the Web3 library to make this connection possible.
+After everything is done, it saves them into the `kit` and `address` variable using their respective setter function which are `setKit` and `setAddress`.

 ```javascript
   async function connectContract() {